 Accreditation offers a way to indicate that a program is meeting basic quality standards in a number of key areas.
-Accreditation of programs will create quality benchmarks for programs that will be useful to the institutions and to students and parents.
-It will also provide legitimacy for programs that meet the standards and guidelines for colleges and universities considering establishing high-quality programs.
+Accreditation of programs creates quality benchmarks for programs that are useful to the institutions and to students and parents.
+It provides legitimacy for programs that meet the standards and guidelines for colleges and universities who are considering establishing high-quality programs.

 What is the timeline for program accreditation for college programs for students with ID to be implemented?

-A strict timeline cannot be stated at this time – work continues to establish an entity to conduct accreditation peer review visits, and to determine program accreditation status.
+A strict timeline cannot be stated at this time – work continues to establish a process for program accreditation and the creation of an entity to conduct accreditation peer review visits, and to determine program accreditation status.